Electronic Arts: 2013–2022: Andrew Wilson era, Disney partnership, and monetization

 On February 6, 2019, Electronic Arts' stock value was hit by a decline of 13.3%, the worst decline since Halloween 2008.
-This was largely due to the marketing of their anticipated title Battlefield V, which was released after the holiday season of October 2018.
+This was largely due to the marketing of its anticipated title Battlefield V, which was released after the holiday season of October 2018.
 Stocks were already declining since late August, when EA announced that Battlefield Vs release would be delayed until November.
-Upon release, the game was met with a mixed reception, and EA sold one million fewer copies than their expected figure of 7.3 million.
+Upon release, the game was met with a mixed reception, and EA sold one million fewer copies than its expected figure of 7.3 million.
 Also attributed to the stock plunge was the game's lack of the game mode Battle Royale, popularized by PlayerUnknown's Battlegrounds and then Fortnite.
 Stocks then surged 9.6% with the surprise release of Apex Legends, which garnered 25 million players in just one week, significantly surpassing Fortnites record of 10 million players in two weeks.
-In advance of the end of its financial quarter ending March 31, 2019, Wilson announced they were cutting about 350 jobs, or about 4% of its workforce, primarily from their marketing, publishing, and operations divisions.
+In advance of the end of its financial quarter ending March 31, 2019, Wilson announced it was cutting about 350 jobs, or about 4% of its workforce, primarily from its marketing, publishing, and operations divisions.
 Wilson stated the layoffs were necessary to "address our challenges and prepare for the opportunities ahead".

 EA announced in October 2019 that it would be returning to release games on Steam, starting with the November 2019 release of Star Wars: Jedi Fallen Order, as well as bringing the EA Access subscription service to Steam.
-While EA plans to continue to sell games on Origin, the move to add Steam releases was to help get more consumers to see their offerings.
+While EA plans to continue to sell games on Origin, the move to add Steam releases was to help get more consumers to see its offerings.
 Due to COVID-19 lockdowns and growing demand for online games, EA's revenue grew to $1.4 billion in the first quarter of 2020.
 EA rebranded both EA Access and Origin to EA Play on August 18, 2020, but otherwise without changing the subscription price or services offered as part of a streamlining effort.
 In December 2020, EA placed a bid to buy Codemasters, a British developer of racing games, in a deal worth $1.2 billion, outbidding an earlier offer placed by Take-Two Interactive.
 The acquisition, agreed to by Codemasters, was completed by February 18, 2021, with all shares of Codemasters transferred to Codex Games Limited, a subsidiary of EA.
 Wilson stated that "the franchises in our combined portfolio will enable us to create innovative new experiences and bring more players into the excitement of cars and motorsport".